corcor27/Introduction_to_R/_episodes/13-calculating-rstudio.md

 questions:
 - "How do we process mathmatical operations in RStudio?"
 objectives:
-- "Become familiar with mathmatical operators and in-buiilt functions in RStudio."
+- "Become familiar with mathmatical operators and in-built functions in RStudio."
 - "Become confident using the console to run mathmatical operations."
 - "Understand the order of operations."
 keypoints: